Exceeding your expectations

 Choose the dentists who will go the extra mile to brighten your smile.

 Dental Sleep Medicine

-Diagnosis – before you can be accepted as a patient for Oral Appliance Therapy (OAT), you must have undergone a standard polysomnography (laboratory sleep test) or a home sleep test that has been read and diagnosed by a qualified sleep physician.
-Snoring alone is a possibility, however obstructive sleep apnea (OSA) very often accompanies snoring and has to be ruled out before we can consider you to be a candidate for OAT.
+Before you can be accepted as a patient for Oral Appliance Therapy (OAT), you must have undergone standard polysomnography (laboratory sleep test) or a home sleep test that has been read and diagnosed by a qualified sleep physician.
+Snoring alone is a possibility.
+However, obstructive sleep apnea (OSA) often accompanies snoring and has to be ruled out before we can consider you to be a candidate for OAT.

 If you have not been through the diagnostic process but think you or your loved one may have a problem of this nature, we would be happy to discuss it with you.
-Dentists are not allowed to diagnose such medical problems as OSA, however we can and do refer patients to sleep laboratories for sleep testing.
-We also have a home sleep testing device that we can send home with you to screen you for OSA.
-The data obtained by this home sleep test may be sent to a qualified sleep physician for diagnosis.
+Dentists are not allowed to diagnose such medical problems as OSA.
+However, we can and do refer patients to sleep laboratories for sleep testing.
+We also have a home sleep testing device to send home with you to screen you for OSA.
+The data obtained by this home sleep test may be sent to a qualified sleep physician for a diagnosis.

-Therapy – Once your appliance is fitted and you have become accustomed to its use over several weeks, we will send you home with our home sleep-testing device to evaluate the efficacy of your oral appliance therapy.
-When we have determined that we have eliminated your snoring and OSA or improved it to the greatest degree possible, we will return you to your primary physician’s care for their own follow-up procedures which may include a laboratory sleep test to verify that your appliance therapy is effective.
+Once your appliance is fitted and you have become accustomed to its use over several weeks, we will send you home with our home sleep-testing device to evaluate the efficacy of your oral appliance therapy.
+When we have determined that we have eliminated your snoring and OSA or improved it to the greatest degree possible, we will return you to your primary physician’s care for their own follow-up procedures.
+This may include a laboratory sleep test to verify that your appliance therapy is effective.

-The saying goes that nothing lasts forever and even though oral appliances are made of very durable materials, we also understand that the oral environment can be very hostile to such materials… in other words, from time to time, repairs and/or remaking of the appliance may be necessary.
+The saying goes that nothing lasts forever.
+Even though oral appliances are made of very durable materials, we also understand that the oral environment can be hostile to such materials.
+In other words, from time to time, repairs or remaking of the appliance may be necessary.